-Table 3.
-Criteria d defining Critica l Biodiversity Areas (Source: WC BSP : 2017) Tuble 5.
-Citteriu C lejining circicu i Diouivei sity Aleus (Jource, we DJr, 2 2017)
+Table 3: Criteria defining Critical Biodiversity Areas (Source: WC BSP, 2017)

-CBA MAP CATEGORY: DEFINING CRITERIA Restore and/or manage to minimise impact on ecological infrastructure functioning; especially soil and water-related services.
-Other Natural Areas (ONA) (Not Present) Areas that have not been identified as a priority in the current systematic biodiversity plan but retain most of their natural character and perform a range of biodiversity and ecological infrastructure functions.
-Although they have not been prioritised for biodiversity, they are still an important part of the natural ecosystem.
+CBA MAP CATEGORY: DEFINING CRITERIA Protected Areas Areas that are proclaimed as protected areas under national or provincial legislation.
+(Present) Must be kept in a natural state, with a management plan focused on maintaining or improving the state of biodiversity.
+A benchmark for biodiversity.
+Critical Biodiversity Areas in a natural condition that are required to meet biodiversity targets, for species, Areas 1 (CBA) ecosystems or ecological processes and infrastructure.
+(Present) Maintain in a natural or near natural state, with no further loss of habitat.
+Degraded areas should be rehabilitated.
+Only low-impact, biodiversity-sensitive land uses are Critical Diadivarsity appropriate.
+Critical Biodiversity Areas 1 (CBA 2) Areas in a degraded or secondary condition that are required to meet biodiversity targets, for species, ecosystems or ecological processes and infrastructure.
+(Not present) Maintain in a functional, natural, or near-natural state, with no further loss of natural (Not present) habitat.
+These areas should be rehabilitated.
+Ecological Support Areas that are not essential for meeting biodiversity targets, but that play an Areas 1 (ESA 1) important role in supporting the functioning of PA's or CBA's and are often vital for (Not Present) delivering ecosystem services.
+Maintain in a functional, near-natural state.
+Some habitat loss is acceptable, provided the underlying biodiversity objectives and ecological functioning are not compromised.
+Ecological Support Areas that are not essential for meeting biodiversity targets, but that play an Areas 2 (ESA 2) important role in supporting the functioning of PA's or CBA's and are often vital for (Not Present) delivering ecosystem services.
+Restore and/or manage to minimise impact on ecological infrastructure functioning; especially soil and water-related services.
+Other Natural Areas Areas that have not been identified as a priority in the current systematic biodiversity (ONA) plan but retain most of their natural character and perform a range of biodiversity and (Not Present) ecological infrastructure functions.
+Although they have not been prioritised for , biodiversity, they are still an important part of the natural ecosystem.
 Minimise habitat and species loss and ensure ecosystem functionality through strategic landscape planning.
 Offers flexibility in permissible land uses, but some authorisation may still be required for high-impact land uses.
-No Natural Area Remaining (NNAR) (Present) Areas that have been modified by human activity to the extent that they are no longer natural, and do not contribute to biodiversity targets.
-These areas may still provide limited biodiversity and ecological infrastructure functions, even if they are never prioritised for conservation action.
+No Natural Area Areas that have been modified by human activity to the extent that they are no longer Remaining (NNAR) natural, and do not contribute to biodiversity targets.
+These areas may still (Present) provide limited biodiversity and ecological infrastructure functions, even if they are never prioritised for conservation action.
 Manage in a biodiversity-sensitive manner, aiming to maximise ecological functionality.
 Offers the most flexibility regarding potential land uses, but some authorisation may still be required for high impact land uses.